typoes/harry-potter-gen-z/book_2/chapter_1.md

 and, especially, Quidditch, the most popular sport in the Wizarding world (six tall goalposts, four flying balls, and fourteen players on broomsticks).

-All Harry's spellbooks, his wand, robes, cauldron, and top-of-the-line Nimbus Two Thousand broomstick had been locked in a cupboard under the stairs by Uncle Vernon the instant Harry had come home.
+All Harry's spellbooks, his wand, robes, cauldron, and top-of-the-line Nimbus 2K broomstick had been locked in a cupboard under the stairs by Uncle Vernon the instant Harry had come home.
 What did the Dursleys care if Harry lost his place on the House Quidditch team because he hadn't practiced all summer?
 The Dursleys were what wizards called **Muggles** (not a drop of magical blood in their veins),